Ohio Author Profiles

 Marcy Campbell

-Marcy Campbell is an award-winning author of picture books and middle-grade novels, which have earned praise from The New York Times, The Wall Street Journal, School Library Review, The Horn Book, Kirkus Reviews, and many others.
-Her debut picture book was selected for the Junior Library Guild, chosen as a Top 10 Indie Next Pick, and was the recipient of awards including the Comstock Read Aloud and Crystal Kite Awards.
-Her books have been translated into eight languages and adapted for stage.
-Campbell lives in Ohio with her husband, two children and three furry companions.
-Visit her at http://marcycampbell.com/
+Marcy Campbell is an author of picture books and middle-grade novels, which have earned praise from The New York Times, The Wall Street Journal, School Library Review, The Horn Book, Kirkus Reviews, and many others.
+She is the recipient of multiple book awards, including the Ohioana Award for Juvenile Literature.
+Her picture books have been selected for the Junior Library Guild and named a Best Children’s Book of the Year by Bank Street College and National Public Radio.
+Her debut middle-grade novel, Rule of Threes, was selected by the State Library of Ohio for the Choose to Read Ohio list for 2023-2024.
+Marcy’s books have been translated into eight languages.
+She lives in Ohio with her family and multiple furry and feathered companions.
+Visit her at marcycampbell.com.

 Matthew Caracciolo